umccr/RNA-seq-analysis/README.md

 # RNA-seq-analysis

-This repository documents scripts available for analysing RNA-seq data.
+This repository documents scripts for combining RNA-seq count data and exploring data distribution patters of transformed data as whole as well as for the genes of interest.

 ## Table of contents